Monocular, One-stage, Regression of Multiple 3D People: Experiments

-Besides, to further explore the upper limit of performance, we also use additional training datasets, including two 3D pose datasets (MuCo-3DHP~\cite{mono-3dhp2017} and OH~\cite{zhang2020object}), the pseudo-3D-label~\cite{joo2020eft} of part 2D pose datasets, and two 2D pose datasets (PoseTrack~\cite{PoseTrack} and Crowdpose~\cite{crowdpose}), to train an advanced model.

-\textbf{Evaluation Benchmarks.} 3DPW~\cite{3dpw} is employed as the main benchmark for evaluating 3D mesh/joint error since it contains in-the-wild multi-person videos with abundant 2D/3D annotations, such as 2D pose, 3D pose, SMPL parameters, human 3D mesh, etc. Specially, we divide 3DPW into 3 subsets, including 3DPW-PC for person-person occlusion, 3DPW-OC for object occlusion, and 3DPW-NC for the non-occluded/truncated cases, to evaluate the performance in different scenarios.
-Additionally, to compare with previous multi-person SOTA approaches, we also evaluate on CMU Panoptic~\cite{cmu_panoptic}, a standard multi-person 3D pose benchmark captured in a lab environment.
-Furthermore, we evaluate the stability under object/person-person occlusion on 3DOH50K~\cite{zhang2020object}, a object-occluded single-person indoor 3D benchmark, and Crowdpose~\cite{crowdpose}, a crowded-person in-the-wild 2D pose benchmark.
+\textbf{Evaluation Benchmarks.} 3DPW~\cite{3dpw} is employed as the main benchmark for evaluating 3D mesh/joint error since it contains in-the-wild multi-person videos with abundant 2D/3D annotations.
+Specially, we divide 3DPW into 3 subsets, including 3DPW-PC for person-person occlusion, 3DPW-OC for object occlusion, and 3DPW-NC for the non-occluded/truncated cases, to evaluate the performance in different scenarios.
+Additionally, we also evaluate on a indoor multi-person 3D pose benchmark, CMU Panoptic~\cite{cmu_panoptic}.
+Furthermore, we evaluate the stability under occlusion on Crowdpose~\cite{crowdpose}, a crowded-person in-the-wild 2D pose benchmark.

 \textbf{Evaluation Metrics.} We adopt per-vertex error (PVE) to evaluate the 3D surface error.
-To evaluate the 3D pose accuracy, we employ mean per joint position error (MPJPE), Procrustes-aligned MPJPE (PMPJPE), percentage of correct keypoints (PCK), area under the PCK-threshold curve (AUC).
+To evaluate the 3D pose accuracy, we employ mean per joint position error (MPJPE), Procrustes-aligned MPJPE (PMPJPE), percentage of correct keypoints (PCK), and area under the PCK-threshold curve (AUC).
 We also adopt mean per joint angle error (MPJAE), and Procrustes-aligned MPJAE (PA-MPJAE) to evaluate the 3D joint rotation accuracy.
-Besides, to evaluate the pose accuracy in crowded scenes, we calculate the average precision ($ \rm{AP}^{0.5}$) between the 2D-projection $\boldsymbol{\widehat J}$ and the ground truth 2D poses on Crowdpose.
+Also, to evaluate the pose accuracy in crowded scenes, we calculate the average precision ($ \rm{AP}^{0.5}$) between the 2D-projection $\boldsymbol{\widehat J}$ and the ground truth 2D poses on Crowdpose.